 Young people today are almost certain to be exposed to drugs and alcohol, whether they’re watching popular media, observing adults, or socializing with their peers.
 According to DoSomething.org, by the time adolescents enter eighth grade, 28 percent have consumed alcohol, and 16.5 percent have used marijuana.
 Drug and alcohol use can be especially dangerous for kids and young adults, resulting in immediate and long-term health consequences.

 Fortunately, parents can play a significant role in helping their children steer clear of drugs and alcohol and adopt healthy behaviors.
 And by learning the signs of a substance use problem, you can tell when it may be time to intervene.

 It’s difficult to know why young people start using drugs or alcohol, and the reasons vary by age and circumstances.
 Sometimes, substance use begins in response to life’s stressors — the difficulty of school, social tensions, family history of substance misuse, a desire to fit in socially, or big transitions like starting college.
 Some young people may just be curious.

 Each relationship between a parent and child is unique, but most families can benefit from simple strategies to help young people avoid drugs and develop healthy habits.

 Because most kids have little knowledge about the effects and toxicity of drugs and alcohol, first-time use can be especially dangerous.
-And because it’s hard for parents to pinpoint when their child might be exposed to drugs or alcohol, it’s important to make sure children understand the risks of substance use — and especially the acute dangers of drug overdose and binge drinking — from an early age.
+So it’s important to make sure children understand the risks of substance use — and especially the acute dangers of drug overdose and binge drinking — from an early age.

 According to Partnership for Drug-Free Kids, teens who consistently hear about the risks of drugs from their parents are up to 50 percent less likely to use drugs than those who do not have those conversations.
 Talking with your kids about drugs and alcohol can be difficult, and you may not know where to begin.
 Here are some tips to start the conversation, tailoring the conversation to your child’s age: